 As a result, Fair Work Claims wants other Sussan workers to come forward.

-Mr Heffernan described the early starts as a sneaky way for employers to steal wages from their workers.
+Mr Heffernan described the early starts as a sneaky form of wage theft.

 “We wan to help Sussan workers get to the bottom of any wage theft claims they may have,” Mr Heffernan said.

-Naomi Milgrom is the owner and CEO of the Sussan Group, and, as a result, is one of Australia’s richest women.
+Naomi Milgrom is the owner and CEO of the Sussan Group, and also one of Australia’s richest women.